 As an active community member, Nampeera is a cohort participant in LeadBoston and is also involved in Black Girls Run Boston, Africans in Boston, and the Boston College Endeavor Alumni Program.

 “We want to sincerely thank Robert McGurrin, who returned to the principal role for this academic on an interim basis while also continuing to teach,” added Dr. Santos.
-Bob McGurrin will be returning to teaching science courses full-time at Cathedral.

 Established in 1926, Cathedral 7-12 High School is a philanthropy-based, urban, independent, Catholic, STEAM-based, applied learning school in Boston’s historic South End serving boys and girls of all faiths from grades 7 through 12.